jdmar3-comp426/a99-squid-grinder/README.md

 ## Run Instructions

-Run `npm run start` in the terminal to launch the game in your browser.
+Run `npm start` in the terminal to launch the game in your browser.
+If your browser doesn't automatically open, manually navigate to http://localhost:3000/app/.
 Log in using your google account.
 If you would like to view or change your username or password, click "Account."
 Then, proceed to click and increment forever!

 ## Complete Documentation